Code-Institute-Submissions/TjoAlex-color-game/README.md

 ## Code
 * MBD to help me understand how to work with bootstrap, making a header for the home page and how to implement a video <a href="https://mdbootstrap.com/docs/standard/content-styles/background-image/">MBD</a>
-* jsndesign for helping me understand hwo to make a random RGB generating function, how to create tags that will send out the function to the game itself, how to make a function to generate random colors in a array and so on. <a href="https://jsndesign.co.uk/blog/javascript-rgb-hex-color-game/">jsndesign</a>
+* jsndesign for helping me understand hwo to make a random RGB generating function, how to create tags that will send out the function to the game itself, how to make a function to generate random colors in a array, easy and hard buttons and so on. <a href="https://jsndesign.co.uk/blog/javascript-rgb-hex-color-game/">jsndesign</a>
 * I did not come up with the idea for the RGB color game myself and found the inspiration for it from FaithTower MediaTeck on youtube <a href="https://www.youtube.com/watch?v=Dr-RUryVGA8&t=21s">FaithTower MediaTeck</a>
-* Without the help from this video I would never have understood how to make a timer in javascript therefore this needs a huge credit for its good explenation on how to create a timer <a href="https://www.youtube.com/watch?v=9-5URe9CykA&list=LL&index=2">Muhanad Hasan</a>
+* Without the help from this video I would never have understood how to make a timer in javascript therefore this needs a huge credit for its good explanation on how to create a timer <a href="https://www.youtube.com/watch?v=9-5URe9CykA&list=LL&index=2">Muhanad Hasan</a>
 * This page teached even furthure about how to make a timer and was much needed whilst trying to figure out how to make it start counting once the page load <a href="https://stackoverflow.com/questions/20618355/how-to-write-a-countdown-timer-in-javascript">Stack Overflow</a>
 * Several of my problems was solved by looking at <a href="https://www.w3schools.com/">W3Schools</a> website and also <a href="https://stackoverflow.com/">Stackoverflow</a>